MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-managed-instance-self-verification-of-steps.md

     }
    ```

    > [!NOTE]
-> Operations Manager admin validations include a check for any GPO policies overriding the local administrator group.
+   > Operations Manager admin validations include a check for any GPO policies that override the local administrator group.
 It might take a long time to finish because the check queries all the policies for assessment.

 1. The validation script displays all the validation checks and their respective errors, which helps in resolving the validation issues.
-For fast resolution, run the script in PowerShell ISE with a break point, which can speed up the debugging process.
+For fast resolution, run the script in PowerShell ISE with a breakpoint, which can speed up the debugging process.

      If all the checks pass successfully, return to the onboarding page and start the onboarding process.